koemman/SolarEdge-API/README.md

 # SolarEdge-API
-It connects to SolarEdge Web server and downloads inverter data in csv file
+Python scripts for http requests to SolarEdge API.
+Two scrips for inverter data and site energy.

-Then the data are imported in an Influxdb server by telegraf plugin
+Data downloaded to csv fotmat and are imported in an Influxdb server by the telegraf plugin